Farzad-R/wind_power_kaggle/README.md

 ## Description

 In decided to create this project in my spare time.
 Here I will try to prepare a full data analysis and prediction of wind power data.
-The main goal is to provide with a proper way of addressing time series data rather than blindly unleashing various deep learning models.
-The dataset can be find in kaggle competition.
+The main goal is to provide a proper way of addressing time series data rather than blindly unleashing various deep learning models.
+I will use jupyter notebook for data analysis and exploration and I will try to provide the necessary information and extra links along the way.
+The main pipeline will be in .py modules.
+You can find the data set [here](https://drive.google.com/file/d/1YRr9xB8X7QffXSYoaPw15yjNd-1Y-_we/view?usp=sharing).

 ## Project initial structure